mathigon/textbooks/content/triangles/content.md

 :::

 Of course, we could have drawn the 3cm side first, or picked the other vertex to draw the 40° angle around.
-However in all those cases, the resulting triangles would have been congruent to this one.
+However, in all those cases, the resulting triangles would have been congruent to this one.

 ::: tab